A cathedral is "the Bishop's church" -- the chief church of a diocese.

-word is derived from the Greek kathedra through the Latin
+The word is derived from the Greek kathedra through the Latin cathedra,

-at which none may say Mass except by the pope's permission.
+altar at which no one may say Mass except by the Pope's permission.

 They are also called "patriarchial basilicas" and are associated with

 Paul-without-the-Walls Basilica, the Patriarch of Alexandria